 It is National HIV testing week from the 22nd to the 29th November.
 Harrow residents can get information about HIV including how to obtain online HIV testing resources available to them.

-Enforcement investigations are ongoing on a large two storey building – containing a planned dentist surgery after it was discovered during a recent secure streets operation.
+Enforcement investigations are ongoing in a large two storey building – containing a dentist surgery after it was discovered during a recent secure streets operation.

 Thousands gathered to watch Harrow’s Remembrance Sunday parade and service as the borough remembered the fallen and commemorated the outbreak of the First World War.